 After completing his general surgical residency at St. Luke’s-Roosevelt Hospital Center, Dr. Scott Belsley completed concurrent fellowships in robotic surgery as well as advanced laparoscopy and bariatric surgery.
-Over the last twelve years, his clinical practice has evolved to concentrate on both sub-specialties.
+Over the last fourteen years, his clinical practice has evolved to concentrate on both sub-specialties.
 One common denominator in these two sub-specialties is that they involve the intestinal foregut.
 Dr. Belsley has become a recognized expert in the surgical treatment of diseases of the gastroesophageal junction and the esophagus.
-His collaboration with thoracic surgeons at Mount Sinai West and Mount Sinai St. Luke’s has resulted in the development of an inter-disciplinary team that concentrates on robotic approaches to neoplastic and non-neoplastic disease processes of the thoracic esophagus and mediastinum.

-Dr. Belsley has also developed his practice in bariatric surgery.
+Dr. Belsley has developed a personalized practice in bariatric surgery with excellent technical and social outcomes.
 Dr. Belsley is an independently certified member of American Society of Metabolic and Bariatric Surgery and performs his bariatric surgical procedures at the Mount Sinai St. Luke's, a Center of Excellence for Bariatric Surgery.
-To develop his practice, Dr. Belsley crafted a personalized approach and program for patients that includes orientation sessions, nutritional counseling and support groups—many of which he moderates personally in both English and Spanish.
+Dr. Belsley crafted a personalized approach and program for patients that includes orientation sessions, nutritional counseling and support groups—many of which he moderates personally in both English and Spanish.

 An important overriding theme in all his work—clinical and academic—is that of collaboration.
 Dr. Belsley regularly work closely with colleagues in medicine and in other academic specialties to advance patient care.
 Being part of an institution such as the Mount Sinai Health System facilitates the spirit of collaboration that is so important to his work and enhances the quality of care he and his colleagues can offer patients in the system.